MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

     - `String logLevel`: Optional, desired log level.
 Available options: `debug`, `log`, `info`, `warn`, `error`
     - `Object logger`: Optional, desired logger.
 Default, `console`.
 Must contain methods: `debug`, `log`, `info`, `warn`, `error`
     - `String wsHost`: Optional, websocket host
+    - `SessionTypes[] allowedSessionTypes`: Optional, *defaults to all session types* if not provided.
+If provided, only the provided types will be handled by the sdk and all others will be ignored.

 #### Methods